-- It is assumed that Bord na Móna will have all resources required to deliver this project.
-For the avoidance of doubt, should the proposed Scheme and the associated statutory obligation on Bord na Móna not materialise, Bord na Móna will not carry out the enhanced decommissioning, rehabilitation and restoration measures described in this plan.
-Bord na Móna will instead plan to complete only the 'standard' decommissioning and rehabilitation measures required under Condition 10, and for which financial provisions have been made, to comply with that element of the Licence. - It is expected that weather conditions will be within normal limits over the rehabilitation plan timeframe.
+- It is assumed that Bord na Móna will have all resources required to deliver this project. - It is expected that weather conditions will be within normal limits over the rehabilitation plan timeframe.
 Long periods of wet weather have the capacity to significantly affect ground conditions and constrain practical ground work.